The Complete Guide to Disavowing Links for Google and Bing

 The search engines’ disavow links tools can help your website in many ways.

 Another benefit to using the tool is the opportunity to discover negative SEO.
-While gathering link information, you might find artificial links pointing to your site that you had no part in generating.
+While gathering link information, you might find artificial links pointing to your site that you did not generate.
 If you are indeed negatively targeted by your competition, asking nicely to remove the links may not work.
-While rare, negative SEO is a great example of when disavow links tools can stop poor-quality links from harming your site.
+While rare, negative SEO is a great example of when disavowing links can stop poor-quality links from harming your site.

 So do you really need this tool?

 Why?
 There are many reasons disavowing links might be the right choice for you, the first of which is that few sites have a perfect link profile.